devchia254/swapi_robots/README.md

 The `filteredData` variable uses the filter() method to match between the `searchfield` value and the character names stored in `api_data` from the state.

-Therefore, the cards are filtered from the input field based on the character's name.
+Therefore, the cards are filtered based on the character's name from the search input field.

 ##### App.js: